oktadev/okta-blog/_source/_posts/2022-06-09-cloud-native-java-microservices-with-istio.md

 }
 ```

-It's pretty straightforward.
 Each application defines its name, package name, authentication type, database, etc. For all supported options and configurations, please refer to the [JDL applications documentation](https://www.jhipster.tech/jdl/applications).
 Each application also defines the `applicationType` and the entities it serves.
-The next step is to add these entities.
+Next, add the entity definitions to the `app.jdl` you just created.

 ```kotlin
 /**